jekyllgrim/ZScript_Basics/Variables_and_data_types.md

 Let's summarize the differences between these two types:

-### Class-scope variables aka fields
+**Class-scope variables aka fields:**

 - Fields by default can be changed from anywhere (this class, inheriting classes, even other classes if they get access to it—see [Pointers and Casting](#Pointers_and_casting.md)).
 - Fields can’t be declared and receive a value at the same time; when you declare them, they receive a default value (for `int` this is 0), and then you have to modify it somewhere.
 In the example above `speedups` is initially equal to 0 and it’s increased by 1 when the Imp enters its Pain state for the first time.
 - Fields keep their value while the class exists.
 That’s why every time we do `speedups += 1`, it increases by 1 and will keep that value throughout whatever the Imp does.
 - Since fields can be accessed from multiple places, it’s a good idea to give them a sensible and understandable name.

-### Local variables
+**Local variables:**

 - Variables declared inside anonymous functions are available only within that function.
 - They can be declared *and* given a value within the same line.
 - Obviously, whenever the function is executed again, this variable will be re-declared and receive the value.
-That’s why double `foo = frandom(0.8,1.2)` will create a temporary variable `foo` equal to a random value between 0.8 and 1.2 every time Pain state is entered.
+That’s why double `foo = frandom(0.8,1.2)` will create a temporary variable `foo` equal to a random value between 0.8 and 1.2 every time the Pain state sequence is entered.
 (Note that actors can enter the Pain state multiple times simultaneously when hit by multiple attacks, such as a shotgun blast.)
 - Their names aren’t that important, since they won’t exist after the function stops executing.
 Usually something very short is used.

 ## Turning variables into actor properties